emanlapponi/defense/presentation/slides.md

 An abstract data model: represent arbitrary text **annotations** in a graph. **Nodes** and **edges** organize the structure and the relations of the annotations, and refer to **regions** in the original data.
 - Purpose: full interoperability across annotation formats.
-- Machine readable instantiation of the data model exist, but are focused on _representation_ rather than _interchange_.
+- Machine readable instantiations of the data model exist, but are focused on _representation_ rather than _interchange_.

 <!--- _footer: '* [The Linguistic Annotation Framework.
 A Standard for Annotation Interchange and Merging](https://link.springer.com/article/10.1007/s10579-014-9268-1)' --->